Physical Changes in the Fifth Month of Pregnancy

-Around twenty weeks your expanding uterus presses outward beneath your belly button.
+Around twenty weeks, your expanding uterus presses outward beneath your belly button.
 It may hurt slightly when you walk.
 You may now experience occasional, minor discomforts in the area beneath your navel, and the navel itself may suddenly pop and become an “outie.”
 (It will return to normal after delivery.)

-As early as the fifth month some women, especially those in their second or subsequent pregnancies, experience abdominal discomfort similar to but less intense than menstrual cramps.
+As early as the fifth month of pregnancy, some women, especially those in their second or subsequent pregnancies, experience abdominal discomfort similar to but less intense than menstrual cramps.
 These tiny contractions are a prelude to warm-up contractions called Braxton Hicks, which are more frequent and more noticeable during the third trimester.

 The most common offender is a sudden change of position.
-When you twist, or get out of bed in the morning, round ligament strain can cause a gripping pain along one or both sides of your lower abdomen, or even toward your back.
-While not harmful to baby, this pain can sometimes be excruciating for you.
+When you twist or get out of bed in the morning, round ligament strain can cause a gripping pain along one or both sides of your lower abdomen or even toward your back.
+While not harmful to the baby, this pain can sometimes be excruciating for you.
 To prevent or lessen pelvic-ligament pain, try leg lift exercises.
 Avoid sudden changes of position, especially from sitting to standing and when getting out of bed.

-Sometime during the mid-trimester, many women find their vision changes, usually for the worse.
-The increased fluid retention throughout your body actually changes the shape of your eyeballs, and with it your vision.
+Sometime around the fifth month of pregnancy, many women find their vision changes, usually for the worse.
+The increased fluid retention throughout your body actually changes your eyeballs’ shape, and with it, your vision.
 Some women become more far-sighted, some more near-sighted during pregnancy.

-You may feel you need a change in the prescription of your glasses, or your contact lenses may become uncomfortable, as if they no longer fit.
-Another cause of vision changes in pregnancy is the drop in estrogen, which decreases the moisture available to your eyes (dry-eye syndrome), and can lead to blurred vision, light sensitivity, and red, burning eyes
+You may feel you need a change in the prescription of your glasses, or your contact lenses may become uncomfortable as if they no longer fit.
+Another cause of vision changes in pregnancy is the drop in estrogen, which decreases the moisture available to your eyes (dry-eye syndrome).
+It can lead to blurred vision, light sensitivity, and red, burning eyes.

 If you feel your feet are getting larger and heavier as your abdomen does, you are right.
 That’s the fluid collecting in your ankles and feet, especially after a day of standing.
-Feet also feel the effects of the normal ligament looseness that develops throughout your body, causing weight-bearing joints to stretch and widen, and arches to fall.
+Feet also feel the effects of the normal ligament looseness that develops throughout your body, causing weight-bearing joints to stretch and widen and arches to fall.
 The extra body fat you are accumulating doesn’t help any.